How to Volunteer

 - In Tennessee, dial 2-1-1 and tell them that you want to be a volunteer reader, mentor, or tutor in your community, or visit the website.

-- Follow this link to the United Way Worldwide page to find your local United Way.
-Call or go to their website to find a volunteer opportunity that’s right for you.
+- Follow this link to the United Ways of Tennessee page to find your local United Way.
+Call or go to your United Way’s website to find a volunteer opportunity that’s right for you.

 - Visit Points of Light or All For Good to find a volunteer opportunity near you.